Founded over 15 years ago by Joel Leyden, Jewish PR has addressed almost every major issue challenging the Jewish world.

 How we respond to these issues is critical.
 We failed in the 1940's.

 Joel Leyden, began his career as a Jewish professional working for HIAS and UJA-Federation New York.
 At United Jewish Appeal Joel Leyden worked as both a professional and as a lay leader in raising millions of dollars for the New York Jewish community and for the people of Israel.
 Prior to working with Jewish organizations Joel worked as a journalist and graduated University with degrees in Journalism and Mass Communications.

 Joel volunteered to serve Israel during the Yom Kippur War.
 Leyden was on the Jordanian front for several weeks.
 Before making Aliya to Israel, Joel established Leyden Communications at New York's World Trade Center where he served as CEO of an advertising and PR agency.

 Joel Leyden working at the Israel Ministry of Foreign Affairs.

-In 1987, Joel moved to Israel with one objective - teach the Israelis how to use public relations.
+In 1987, Joel moved to Israel with one objective - teach the Israelis how to use public relations and public affairs.

 After a while Leyden realized that their was an international unit working as a liasion to the United Nations.
 Leyden worked in this international unit for a few years until realizing that there was another international unit in the IDF in the Spokesperson's Office.

 Leyden applied several times and several times was denied entry into this presitious unit.
-Finally after creating the first commerical Internet Website in Israel in 1995, the IDF Spokesperson's Unit wasted no time taking Leyden in to create the IDF Website.
+Finally after creating the first commerical Internet Website in Israel in 1995, the IDF Spokesperson's Unit wasted no time taking Leyden in to create the IDF Website and Cyber Unit.